April 1, 2021

 According to the National Institute on Retirement Security, 65% of Americans believe that they will likely have to work past their retirement age in order to save enough money.
 And it’s not hard to imagine why given that you’ll need to have about 80% to 100% of your final pre-retirement income to maintain your lifestyle when you’re not working anymore.

-If retirement is just a few years away, it’s easy to second-guess whether you’re prepared to ride into the sunset with your nest egg.
-But if you’ve worked hard and saved smart all these years, you should feel confident in this home stretch toward retirement.
+If retirement is just a few years away, you may second-guess whether you’re prepared to ride into the sunset with your nest egg.
+But if you’ve worked hard and saved smart all these years, you might feel confident in this home stretch toward retirement.

 Before calling it a day at work for the last time, you have the opportunity to make one final push to boost your savings and financially secure your retirement.
 Here are five things for near-retirees to keep in mind as they make their way toward the finish line.

-More specifically, when it comes to long-term care, the monthly median cost for certain in-home care in 2019 is $4,385, according to Genworth, a leading provider of long-term care insurance.
-For assisted living, it’s $4,051.
-And a private room at a nursing home comes to $8,517.
+For example, when it comes to long-term care, in 2020 the monthly median cost for certain in-home care services, such as a home health aide, was $4,576, according to Genworth, a provider of long-term care insurance.
+For assisted living facilities, it was $4,300.
+And a private room at a nursing home comes to $8,821.

 You may sign up to receive Social Security benefits three months before you turn 62 – this is the earliest you can begin to collect payments.
 But as with other things in life, just because you can doesn’t necessarily mean you should.
 If you choose to collect benefits at 62, you will only receive a reduced portion of your “full retirement” benefits.